 Senior Policy Analyst, OECD

-Aligned with ICODA’s commitment to transparency, the Ethics Advisory Council Terms of Reference and meeting summaries are publicly available here.
+Aligned with ICODA’s commitment to transparency, the Ethics Advisory Council’s Terms of Reference and meeting summaries are publicly available.

-The Ethics Advisory Council has provided advice on the development of our Ethics and Governance Framework, and will act as an independent guardian of the Framework.
+The Ethics Advisory Council has provided advice on the development of our Ethics and Governance Framework, and acted as an independent guardian of the Framework.

 Statistical Expert Group

-The Statistical Expert Group (SEG) will promote and facilitate open research that allows responsible sharing of data, analysis methods, and high quality results to support dissemination of knowledge worldwide.
+The Statistical Expert Group (SEG) promoted and facilitated responsible sharing of data, use of analytical methods and tools, and high quality results to support dissemination of knowledge worldwide.

 - Jonas Häggström (chair)